siristechnology/bhn-api/README.md

 ## Most basic MongoDB commands (terminal)

 -   `show dbs` --to show all dbs
--   `use nepaltodaydb` --to switch to nepaltodaydb
+-   `use bhndb` --to switch to bhndb
 -   `show collections` --to show all collections/tables
 -   `db.articles.find()` --to show all articles in the collection
 -   `db.articles.find({title: 'new title'})` --to show article/articles with title = 'new title'